-When it comes to the best magic trick books, we have to give it up to Mark Wilson, who wrote the Complete Course in Magic book.
-This book is the bible for all small iteam magic and sleight of hand and is good for both beginners and pros.
-It has in depth illustrations and has great tips for even professionals.
-We think it is one of the better written books out there that makes leanring magic a breeze.
+When it comes to the best magic trick books, we have to give it up to Mark Wilson, who wrote The Complete Course in Magic book.
+This book is the bible for all small items magic and sleight of hand and is good for both beginners and pros.

 Best Magic Trick Books

 - #3.Expert Card Technique: Close-Up Table Magic

 - #4.The Magic Book by Harry Lorayne